 Microorganisms have a pivotal but often overlooked role in the climate system1-3 - they drive the biogeochemical cycles of our planet, are responsible for the emission, capture and transformation of greenhouse gases, and control the fate of carbon in terrestrial and aquatic ecosystems.
 From humans to corals, most organisms rely on a microbiome that assists with nutrient acquisition, defence against pathogens and other functions.
 Climate change can shift this host-microbiome relationship from beneficial to harmful4.
 For example, ongoing global coral bleaching events, where symbiotic host-microbiome relationships are replaced by dysbiotic (that is, pathogenic) interactions (Fig. 1), and the consequent mass mortality mean the extinction of these 'rainforests of the sea' may be witnessed in this lifetime5.
 Specifically, a decline of 70-90% in coral reefs is expected with a global temperature rise of 1.5 °C (ref.
 6).
-Although this example highlights how the microbiome is inextricably linked to climate problems, there is a wealth of evidence that microbes and the microbiome have untapped potential as viable climate solutions
+Although this example highlights how the microbiome is inextricably linked to climate problems, there is a wealth of evidence that microbes and the microbiome have untapped potential as viable climate solutions (Table 1).
+However, despite the promise of these approaches, they have yet to be embraced or deployed at scale in a

-Table 1 | Examples of microbial strategies that can be developed and/or deployed at scale to tackle climate change 1-3,10
+Table 1 | Examples of microbial strategies that can be developed and/or deployed at scale to tackle climate change^{1-3,10}

-Strategy Mechanism of action Benefits Application Carbon sequestration Microbial enhancement of carbon sequestration in soils and oceans Reduces atmospheric CO 2 and enhances soil productivity Agricultural and forestry sustainability and marine biosequestration Methane oxidation Use of methanotrophic bacteria to oxidize methane into less harmful compounds Lowers methane emissions and can promote atmospheric removal; mitigates a potent greenhouse gas Landfills; livestock management; inland freshwater bodies; wetlands Bioenergy production Cultivation of algae and other microbes for biofuel production Provides renewable energy; reduces reliance on fossil fuels Biofuel production; industrial applications Bioremediation Microbial breakdown of pollutants and hazardous substances Improves environmental health; reduces toxin exposure Industrial waste management; contaminated land and sediment restoration Microbial therapies Targeted microbiome management using microbial therapies (for example, probiotics, postbiotics, prebiotics); can mitigate harmful microbiomes and consequent environmental degradation; restoring beneficial microbiomes across hosts and ecosystems Improves organismal and environmental health and can be applied to sustainable practices, which, in turn, minimizes greenhouse gas emissions Wildlife and ecosystem restoration and rehabilitation; sustainable agriculture; human health Nitrogen management Engineering crops with symbiotic bacteria to fix atmospheric nitrogen or crops that produce biological nitrification inhibitors Enhances soil fertility; reduces fertilizer use; increases plant nitrogen use efficiency; decreases eutrophication and greenhouse gas emissions Sustainable agriculture; crop production npj Biodiversity | (2024)3:34
+Strategy Mechanism of action Benefits Application Carbon sequestration Microbial enhancement of carbon sequestration in soils and oceans Reduces atmospheric CO_2 and enhances soil productivity Agricultural and forestry sustainability and marine biosequestration Methane oxidation Use of methanotrophic bacteria to oxidize methane into less harmful compounds Lowers methane emissions and can promote atmospheric removal; mitigates a potent greenhouse gas Landfills; livestock management; inland freshwater bodies; wetlands Bioenergy production Cultivation of algae and other microbes for biofuel production Provides renewable energy; reduces reliance on fossil fuels Biofuel production; industrial applications Bioremediation Microbial breakdown of pollutants and hazardous substances Improves environmental health; reduces toxin exposure Industrial waste management; contaminated land and sediment restoration Microbial therapies Targeted microbiome management using microbial therapies (for example, probiotics, postbiotics, prebiotics); can mitigate harmful microbiomes and consequent environmental degradation; restoring beneficial microbiomes across hosts and ecosystems Improves organismal and environmental health and can be applied to sustainable practices, which, in turn, minimizes greenhouse gas emissions Wildlife and ecosystem restoration and rehabilitation; sustainable agriculture; human health Nitrogen management Engineering crops with symbiotic bacteria to fix atmospheric nitrogen or crops that produce biological nitrification inhibitors Enhances soil fertility; reduces fertilizer use; increases plant nitrogen use efficiency; decreases eutrophication and greenhouse gas emissions Sustainable agriculture; crop production safe and coordinated way that integrates the necessary but also feasible risk assessment and ethical considerations7.